ruggedy/load-js/README.md

 # load-js
-Promise based script loader for the browser using async script tags.
+Promise based script loader for the browser using script tags.

 This is a UMD module, so feel free to include it in your nodejs bundling pipeline or directly in the browser via script tags.

 > Promise implementation needs to be polyfilled if environment does not already provide it.

+# usage

-## Install
+## install

 ```
 $ npm install load-js
 ```

+## api

+loadJS is a method that loads scripts concurrently using script tags. loadJS takes in a single or an array of items where the items can be just a url string, or a config object with options for configuring:

+- `type`: defaults to `text/javascript`
+- `async`: defaults to `false`
+- `charset`: defaults to `utf-8`
+- `url`: required and there is no default

+These options are described in detail [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).

-## Usage
+## examples

 Let's just give a simple example where `load-js` is loaded via a script tag in you HTML